frenchbakery/tiramisu/README.md

 CARG = -DSOME_DEFINE
 # example for a linker argument (more can be added)
 LARG = -lmylibrary
+# number of cores to use for local compilation
+LCORES =-j4
+# number of cores to use for remote compilation
+RCORES =-j2
 ```

 For any value not specified int the ```env.mk``` file, one of the following defaults will be used: